Bukayo Saka: Senior career

 On 23 September 2022, Saka was named England Men's Player of the Year for the 2021–22 season ahead of Declan Rice and Harry Kane, becoming the first Arsenal player to win the honour.
 Saka was named in England's 26-man squad for the 2022 FIFA World Cup in Qatar.
 He scored twice in a 6–2 victory over Iran in England's opening match at the tournament and once in England's 3–0 defeat of Senegal in the round of 16.
 On 10 December, Saka started in England's 2–1 quarter-final defeat to France, and was named the team's man of the match by BBC Sport and L'Équipe.
 On 19 June 2023, he scored his first career hat-trick in a 7–0 home win over North Macedonia in Euro 2024 qualifying.

 On 5 September 2023, Saka was named England Men's Player of the Year for a second successive season having scored seven goals in ten internationals during the 2022–23 season.
-He was named in England's 26-man squad for UEFA Euro 2024.

 In June 2024, Saka was named in England's 26-man squad for UEFA Euro 2024.
 In the team's opening match against Serbia, he started on the right of the attack and provided the cross for Jude Bellingham goal to give England a 1–0 win that put them top of Group C. In the quarter-final match against Switzerland, he was awarded player of the match, scoring the equaliser in a 1–1 draw and also scoring in the subsequent penalty shootout victory.